If you or someone you love is having trouble stopping opioid use on their own there are rehab programs and treatment options that can help you.

 Prescription Opioids

-Prescription opioids exist under many different names and strengths, each of which is capable of treatment various types of pain symptoms.
+Prescription opioids exist under many different names and strengths, each of which is capable of treating various types of pain symptoms.
 According to the National Institute on Drug Abuse, examples of prescription opioids include:

 The brain houses endorphin-producing cell receptor sites that naturally react to opioid substances.
 In effect, opioids stimulate the release of endorphin chemicals in massive amounts.
 With ongoing use, this process works to warp cell receptor site functions, causing dependency and addiction to develop.